 - Demand Letter

 If the initial settlement is insufficient, the victim or the attorney may submit a demand letter, which is basically a counteroffer, to the insurance company.
 A demand letter must clearly outline the reasons for its submission.
-These reasons usually range from medical expenses, lost wages, repair costs, to physical and emotional distress.
+These reasons usually range from medical expenses, lost wages, and repair costs, to physical and emotional distress.

 If the demand letter is rejected, the claimant’s attorney may try to negotiate with the insurance provider.
 If negotiations are unsuccessful, a trial may be inevitable.
 This stage of the claim process is an important part of a complete recovery.